 Dane Cannon is a 27 year old freelance producer and director.
 His work has shown at more than 10 film festivals, winning its category four times (including Best Family Film at the Newport Beach International Film Festival and Best Independent Feature at the Kids First!
 Film Festival).
 He's currently finishing up his second feature, and sometimes assists Jay Duplass on several documentary projects.
 He loves every Disney movie ever made (especially "The Emperor's New Groove"), independent film, Animal Planet, and "Tim and Eric Awesome Show, Great Job!"
 More of his work can be seen on the Internet.

+Ashley Pacini began being interested in film at the age of 16 when her family moved to Rome, Italy.
 Along with her twin sister she found the local Blockbuster only a few blocks away from their house.
 Through film they would nostalgically travel to the land they had come from.
 When she found that BYU had a film program, she didn’t hesitate in finding out more information.
 She found film magical and the passion that filmmakers displayed was inspiring.
 After graduating from BYU, she worked as a Producer Assistant for the Church’s Audiovisual department.
 While working there she applied to grad school and is currently working on an MA in Cinema Studies at NYU.
 She also works for a business management firm with clients in the entertainment industry.

 Jed Cowley grew up in the backwoods of Southern Oregon as one of five boys.
 At the age of 19, he served an LDS mission in El Salvador before pursuing a BA in Film and English at Brigham Young University.
 While at BYU, Jed produced and edited various short films.
 He also directed an award-winning commercial for the Utah Film Commission.
 The Loss of a Wrestling Match, Jed’s first short film, was an official selection at the 2008 Sundance Film Festival.
+Currently, Jed resides in New York City with his wife Kate.
+He is working on an MFA at Columbia University, with an emphasis in film directing and screenwriting.

 Tristan Whitman studied film at Brigham Young University where he received his B.F.A.
 He went on to receive his M.F.A. in Cinematography at American Film Institute in 1998.
 Since then, Whitman has been working as a director of photography on commercials, features, music videos and corporate films.
 Whitman's recent work includes: ongoing second unit DP on FOX’s Bones; the feature Take, starring Minnie Driver and Jeremy Renner; Axmen on the History Channel; and How Stuff Works and Out of Egypt, both for the Discovery Channel.
 Whitman's work has also been seen on HBO, Showtime, MTV, MTV2, VH1, NBC, Nick at Night and the Sci-Fi Channel.
 Whitman is a lecturer of cinematography at USC's School of Cinematic Arts and is a member of International Cinematographers Guild [ICG], IATSE Local 600.
 You can see more of his work here.